Johan4477/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Rum Cookies

+Ingredients:
+- 2 1/4 cups all-purpose flour
+- 1 tsp baking soda
+- 1 tsp salt
+- 1 cup unsalted butter, softened
+- 3/4 cup white sugar
+- 3/4 cup brown sugar
+- 2 eggs
+- 2 tsp vanilla extract
+- 1 cup of rum

+Instructions:
+1. Preheat oven to 375°F (190°C).
+2. Combine flour, baking soda, and salt in a bowl.
+3. Cream together butter, white sugar, and brown sugar until smooth.
+4. Beat in eggs one at a time, then stir in vanilla.
+5. Gradually blend in the dry ingredients.
+6. Stir in rum.
+7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
+8. Bake for 8 to 10 minutes or until golden brown.
+9. Cool on wire racks.